Wheelchair Cushion Sage

 Due to the additional components required to make these cushions dynamic, the cost of these cushions is substantially greater than the traditional passive types of cushions.
 The dynamic aspect of these designs addresses the cushion's weight bearing function differently than cushion designs employing only passive elements.

 Passive cushion pressure management approaches require that the wheelchair user; in some cases with the assistance of a helper, be solely responsible for performing the movements that relieve localized buttocks pressures.
 A good dynamic cushion automatically performs temporally cycled pressure reducing actions at strategic locations across the buttocks area.
-The localized pressure reductions occur at the expense of pressure increases (of equal magnitude and duration) at less critical areas.
+Localized blood circulation can be improved by the mechanical action.
+The localized pressure reductions occur cyclically at the expense of pressure increases (of equal magnitude and duration) elsewhere across the cushion's surface.
 The result is a superior pressure management seating solution for people whose condition warrants: a substantially greater cushion cost, a not-perfectly-silent cushion sound level (the sound level not being applicable to passive cushions), and a more complex cushion mechanism which suggests a greater maintenance factor.

 Whether independently performed, or accomplished with the help of an assistant, manual periodic pressure-relieving bodily movements are part of the "ideal sitting scenario."
-However, there is real-world evidence indicating that a dynamic cushion like the high-end Ease model can—alone in some cases—provide adequate pressure relief when the "ideal sitting scenario" is simply not achievable.
+However, there is real-world evidence indicating that a dynamic cushion like; for example, the high-end Ease model can—alone in some cases—provide adequate pressure relief when the "ideal sitting scenario" is simply not achievable.

 Designs and efficacies of dynamic cushions vary considerably.
-The cushion's power source and controller size, together with the associated power consumption rate, cell topology, actuation method, and operating sound level are also factors that should be considered.
-Dynamic cushion seating solutions include the Ease, Biologics, Best Seat, Aquila, and Chair-Air alternating pressure cushions.
+The cushion's power source and controller size, together with the associated power consumption rate, actuation method, cell topology, operating sound level, alarm features, and MTBF of the dynamic components (e.g., pump motors) are factors that should be considered.
+Dynamic cushion seating solutions include the Ease, Aquila, Biologics, and Chair-Air alternating pressure cushions.